Sea Life Melbourne Aquarium: History

-The current building was built between February 1998 and December 1999, the building was designed by Peddle Thorp architects to resemble a ship moored to the river, and opened in January 2000.
+The current building was built between February 1998 and December 1999, the building was designed by Peddle Thorp architects to resemble a ship moored to the river, and opened on 17 January 2000.
 The depth of the building however was designed not to be imposing at street level, and extends 7 m below the surface.
 At its centre is a world first 2200000 l 'oceanarium in the round' where the spectators become the spectacle to the marine life swimming around them.

 Soon after opening, the building had a legionnaires disease outbreak that resulted in 4 deaths and another 125 people being infected.
 Those affected had visited the aquarium between 11 and 27 April 2000.
 A damages action was brought in May 2000, ending in February 2004.

 On 28 November 2008 Melbourne Aquarium officially reopened after a significant expansion, also designed by Peddle Thorp, and now extends from the Yarra River to Flinders Street.
 A new entrance was built on the corner of Flinders and King Streets.
 The expansion features exhibits with king penguins and gentoo penguins, as well as many Antarctic fish, a first for Australia.
 The exhibits also feature real ice and snow to simulate Antarctic conditions, and take visitors on an expedition to Antarctica.
 The penguins were sourced from Kelly Tarlton's Underwater World in New Zealand.

 In April 2013, Melbourne Aquarium's owners, Merlin Entertainments, announced that they would be spending $8 million on the refurbishment of the facilities.
 As part of the process, the aquarium was rebranded as a Sea Life Centre and relaunched in September 2013.

 The current Aquarium succeeded an earlier site in the Eastern annex of the Royal Exhibition Building, which burned down in 1953.